Socialight-io/socialight-charts/README.md

 <script src="bower_components/socialight-charts/dist/scripts/scripts.js"></script>
 ```

-Now the module should be avilible for you in angular.
+Now the module should be avilible for you to include in your angular app.

 ###Running (testing) the Module

-Clone this repo and run the following to set up the dependancies:
+Clone this repo and run the following commands to set up the dependancies:

 `npm install`

 `bower install`

 Then: